UAE Introduces New Bankruptcy Law

 The UAE’s Bankruptcy Law, Law No. 9 2016 was decreed in late September 2016, coming into effect at the end of December 2016, three months after being published in the Official Legal Gazette.

 The new law is applicable to onshore companies setup in the UAE in accordance with the Commercial Companies Law No. 2 2015 and most free zone companies (free zone companies in DIFC and ADGM are governed by those jurisdictions’ own regulations).
 It is intended to assist companies in financial distress to avoid collapse.
-It gives clarity to both distressed companies and creditors about how to proceed in the relevant circumstances and thus is intended to boost confidence, especially amongst SMEs looking to invest in the UAE.
+It gives clarity to both distressed companies and creditors about how to proceed in the relevant circumstances and thus is intended to boost confidence, especially among SMEs looking to invest in the UAE.

 A new regulatory body called the Committee of Financial Restructuring (CFR) will oversee the financial restructurings of companies.